Easy Refrigerator Pickled Beets

 Traditionally pickled beets were actually prepared via fermentation.
 The bacteria and probiotics are what naturally created a sweet/sour flavor profile.
 While I love a Fermented food and even have a published cookbook on the topic Fermented Foods at Every Meal – I still prefer the simplicity of refrigerator pickled beets.

-You can ALSO, as I mentioned above, make a shelf stable version of pickled beets using the same ingredients and a water bath canning preparation in jars that have been seal for a long shelf life.
-However, I’m not covering that in this post.
+You can ALSO, as I mentioned above, make a shelf stable version of pickled beets using the same ingredients and a water bath canning preparation in jars that have been seal for a long shelf life, which I’ve recently added to this post in case you were wondering!!

 Yes, my Easy Refrigerator Pickled Beets are just that easy, Cook/peel/cut beets and soak them in salt, sugar vinegar and water.